|Job description||Type of role: 3-year graduate trainee scheme

 • An excellent system of support from NAO colleagues

-So come, join us and be part of the bigger picture at the National Audit Office (NAO).
+So come and join us and be part of the bigger picture at the National Audit Office (NAO).

-The start date for the scheme will be the beginning of September 2020, however we do have some limited early start positions available from January-March 2020.
-These will allow you to gain some practical work experience before starting the training programme.
+The start date for the scheme will be the beginning of September 2021, however we do have some limited early start positions available from January-March 2021.
+This will allow you to gain some practical work experience before starting the training programme.

 You can find out a lot more about us and our work from our website http://naoaccountancyscheme.co.uk